Aurora0205/Aurora/README.md

 If you want to know more information file settings,  please refer to the test

 ### Extecute
-After write configuration file, execute the following source code in seed.rb of Ruby on Rails
+After write configuration file, execute the following source code in seeds.rb of Ruby on Rails

 ```
 Aurora.execute(ConfigrationFilePath...)